-Scrolling Meta Ad Library is fun; turning what you see into actionable creative briefs is not.
-These 15 prompts force a structured teardown — hook, offer, visual, social proof, fatigue cycle, audience signal — so you walk away with a list of angles to test, not just a vague “we should do video too” gut feeling.
+Scrolling Meta Ad Library is fun; turning what you see into a brief your creative team can act on is not.
+These 15 prompts force a structured teardown — hook, offer, visual, social proof, fatigue cycle, audience signal — so you walk away with a ranked list of angles to test, not a vague “we should do video too” gut feeling.
+Paste any model you already pay for (GPT-5.5, Claude Sonnet 4.6, or Gemini 3.1 Pro all handle these without a custom GPT) and feed it the ad copy plus a visual description.

 Who this is for

-Paid-media buyers at DTC brands, performance creative leads, agency creative strategists, growth marketers running Meta / Google / TikTok stacks, and founders who want to understand competitor ad strategy.
+Paid-media buyers at DTC brands, performance creative leads, agency creative strategists, growth marketers running Meta / Google / TikTok stacks, and founders who want to understand a competitor’s ad strategy without paying for a $129/month spy tool.

 When not to use these prompts

-Skip these for brands not running paid ads — there is nothing in the library.
-Skip too for legally sensitive verticals (CBD, supplements with claims, financial services) where competitor ads may themselves be non-compliant; copying them is risky.
+Skip them for brands not running paid ads — the library will be empty.
+Skip them too for legally sensitive verticals (CBD, supplements with claims, financial services) where competitor ads may themselves be non-compliant; copying a non-compliant claim makes it your problem, not your defense.

 Prompt anatomy / structure formula